 What makes a good personal knowledge management software?

-- Clean, minimalist look - the app should not get in your way, and the user interface should be familiar to you from other applications that you already use.
+- Clean, minimalist look - the PKB app should be user-friendly, and the user interface should be familiar to you from other applications that you already use.

 - Text editor - continuing with the previous feature, you should be looking for tools that offer visual text editing (also known as WYSIWYG).
 While some people prefer using just plain text or even mark-up languages like Markdown, we recommend that you use a text editor with rich formatting and pictures in order to make your knowledge items more expressive.

 - Web clipping - having a strong web clipper functionality is a must for any personal knowledge base app.
 The Web is our main source of information, so we need a way to store links, snippets (with source link) or complete copies of relevant web pages.

 - Bi-directional linking or backlinks - this is an indispensable feature that helps us quickly see relationships between our knowledge items and create new connections between them.
 It gives you the power of a personal wiki.